 The convertible notes matured in June 2014, and continued to accrue interest at 12% per annum compounded monthly (note 9).
 The carrying values of the notes that matured in June 2014 were determined, in accordance with Level 2 of the fair value hierarchy, by discounting the face value of the notes over the six month to two year terms of the notes by a discount rate of 60%, and accreting the discount over the respective term to the anticipated conversion date of the notes.
-As the convertible notes matured in June 2014, they are held at face value plus accrued interest at both June 30, 2015 and December 31, 2014, which approximates fair value as they are due on demand.
+As the convertible notes matured in June 2014, at September 30, 2015 they are held at face value plus accrued interest which approximates fair value as they are due on demand.
+At December 31, 2014 the carrying values of convertible notes were determined, in accordance with Level 2 of the fair value hierarchy, by discounting the face value of the notes over the six month to two year terms of the notes by a discount rate of 60%, and accreting the discount over the respective term to the anticipated conversion date of the notes.

-During the year ended June 30, 2015, uncertainty around the collection schedule for the Agusan loan resulted from Metallum Limited ("Metallum") putting the project on care and maintenance status.
+During the nine months ended September 30, 2015, uncertainty around the collection schedule for the Agusan loan resulted from Metallum Limited ("Metallum") putting the project on care and maintenance status.
 As a result, the carrying value of the loan to Agusan was impaired, in accordance with Level 3 of the fair value hierarchy.